Peppie84/FS25_ExtendedGameInfoDisplay/README.md

 <h3 align="center"><u>FS25_ExtendedGameInfoDisplay</u></h3>

 <p align="center">
-    Expands the current GameInfoDisplay in the upper right corner by displaying the current year under the date and activates a hidden temperature feature with an indicator of whether the temperature is falling, staying constant or rising, the display of the current temperature.
+    Expands the current GameInfoDisplay in the upper right corner by displaying the current year under the date and activates a temperature feature with an indicator of whether the temperature is falling, staying constant or rising, the display of the current temperature.
 I also added the min/max temperature of the day.
 </p>

 </div>